 - It’s fast.
-With this recipe, you can put dinner together in less than 20 minutes without compromising on flavor or satisfaction.
+With this recipe, you can put dinner together in less than 20 minutes without compromising on flavor.

 - It’s hard to mess up.
 Even if you’re a novice at putting dinner together, you can make this recipe perfectly with just a bit of practice.

 - Eggs.
 These are used for the crispy coating.
 They also add moisture, which helps the panko sticks to the meat.

 - Dijon mustard.
 You’ll mix this with the eggs during the coating step.
 It adds a lovely punch of flavor.